rajeevrajeshuni/TeleprompterOnSmartGlasses/webview/README.md

 ## Overview

-The webview component of the Smart Glasses Teleprompter app provides an interface for managing notes and recordings captured via the glasses.
-The webview is built with React, TypeScript, and shadcn components, focusing on a clean architecture that efficiently manages real-time updates from the glasses.
+The webview component of the Smart Glasses Teleprompter app provides an interface for displaying scrolling text on smart glasses.
+The webview is built with React, TypeScript, and shadcn components, focusing on a clean architecture for teleprompter functionality.

 ## Project Structure